gameraccoon/scripter/README.md

 1. Clone the repository
 1. Build using `cargo build --release`
-2. Copy `script_config.json` from `data/common` directory next to the built executable
+2. Copy `script_config.json` from the `data/common` directory next to the built executable
 3. Add the scripts that you are planning to use and their default parameters to the config file

 ## Usage

-1. Run the scripter executable the way you configured before
+1. Run the scripter executable the way you configured it before
-1. Add the scripts you want to run to the queue, and specify their arguments if needed
+1. Add the scripts you want to run to the queue and specify their arguments if needed
 1. Start the execution

 ### Available arguments
-- `--config-path <path>` - path to the json file with the configuration of scripter that should be used for this instance
+- `--config-path <path>` - path to the JSON file with the configuration of scripter that should be used for this instance
 - `--work_path <path>` - path to the working directory that will be used to execute the scripts
 - `--logs-path <path>` - path to the directory where logs will be stored (requires write access)
-- `--env <key> <value>` - specify an environment variable that will be set to every sctipt (can have multiple `--env` arguments)
+- `--env <key> <value>` - specify an environment variable that will be set to every script (can have multiple `--env` arguments)
 - `--title <title>` - specify an additional line of title that goes under the path in the Execution tab
 - `--icons-path <path>` - path to the directory that contains the app icons (if not specified, icon paths will be relative to the scripter directory)

-### Available configurations
+## Manual configurations

-#### Global
+### Global
-- `always_on_top` - true of false, specifies whether the window should try to be on top of other windows
+- `always_on_top` - true or false, specifies whether the window should try to be on top of other windows
+- `window_status_reactions` should scripter blink the icon in the taskbar when finished
 - `icon_path_relative_to_scripter` - true or false, specify whether the path for icons should be relative to scripter (true) or to working directory (false). this option is ignored when `--icons-path` argument is provided.
+- `keep_window_size` - set to true if you don't want the app to change the window size (e.g. if it doesn't work well with your window manager)
-- `custom_theme` - specifies custom colors that forms a visual theme
+- `custom_theme` - specifies custom colors that form a visual theme
+- `child_config_path` - path to the "child" config that can be used for having local changes that don't affect the main config (e.g if the main config is shared between developers)

 Example of a dark theme:
 ```json